sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

 == Context ==

-Held between LaCIM 2010 and GASCOM.
+Held between [[http://lacim2010.lacim.uqam.ca/|LaCIM 2010]] and [[http://gascom2010.lacim.uqam.ca/|GASCom]] conferences, this day is an opportunity for their participants to learn more about Sage.
+Introductory talks will be given as well as talks related to the audience of LaCIM 2010 and GASCOM.
+Students starting their Autumn semester will be invited as well.

 == Location ==